-If this is true, the 43 switch should be turned to START-UP.
-The exciter voltage and a-c machine voltage should build up to a small percentage of rated voltage.
-If, after 5 or 6 seconds, the voltage shows no signs of building up, release the 43 switch, turn the manual-regulator voltage adjuster control switch to RAISE to add some of the resistances, and try again.
-It should be remembered that the field circuit is highly inductive, and the build-up will be slow.
+If this is true, the 43 switch should be turned to START UP.
+The exciter voltage and a-c machine voltage should build up and hold at 50% of machine rating or greater.
+If, after 5 or 6 seconds the voltage shows no signs of building up, release the 43 switch, turn the manual regulator voltage adjuster control switch to RASE, and try again.
+It should be remembered that the field circuit is highly inductive and the build-up will be slow.
 Therefore, it is imperative that all adjustment be made in small increments until the operator becomes familiar with the characteristics of the particular machine.
-Adding too much resistance in the manual regulator may cause the generator to build up to too high a value.
+Changing the manual voltage adjuster too much may cause the generator to build up to an excessive voltage.